codehaus/fabric3/tutorials/README.txt

 * If WebCalc is being deployed, copy the WebCalc war from the /target output directory to the Fabric3 /deploy directory.
 The runtime will write a message to the console after the jar has been deployed.
 The calculator UI can be accessed at http://localhost:8181/calculator/entry.html.

+* If BigBank is being deployed, do the following
+    * Install the H2 Database extension by copying it to the /user directory where the standalone runtime is installed (this was downloaded in a previous step).
+    * Install the BigBank datasource configuration by copying datasource.xml (located in /bigbank/config) to the /user directory where the standalone runtime is installed.
-* If BigBank is being deployed, copy the fabric3-tutorial-bigbank-0.5ALPHA2-SNAPSHOT.jar (located in /bigbank/bigbank/target) and the fabric3-tutorial-bigbank-webclient-0.5ALPHA2-SNAPSHOT.war (located in /bigbank/bigbank-webclient/target) archived to the Fabric3 /deploy directory.
+    * Copy the fabric3-tutorial-bigbank-0.5.1.jar (located in /bigbank/bigbank/target) and the fabric3-tutorial-bigbank-webclient-0.5.1.war (located in /bigbank/bigbank-webclient/target) archived to the Fabric3 /deploy directory.
 They can either be copied and installed together or individually.
 If they are copied and installed separately, the bigbank jar must be installed first, followed by the web archive since the latter depends on services provided by the former.
 The BigBank UI can be accessed from http://localhost:8181/lending/applicationForm.jsp.

 II.
 Reporting Issues